 I grew up eating the standard American diet.
 I was always thin until I got married, but soon after I started having problems keeping a healthy weight.

-After having my two children, I struggled to get the weight off, and as the years passed, I become more and more overweight.
+After having my two children, I struggled to get the weight off, and as the years passed, I became more and more overweight.
 I also experienced frequent migraines, sugar addiction, and food cravings.

 Dealing with food addiction